Fast-developing cataracts include:

 - Smoking cigarettes, drinking too much alcohol, and some other forms of substance abuse.

-- Congenital cataracts, which are formed in utero.
+- Congenital cataracts are formed in utero.

 Of these, PSCs develop fastest.
 With any cataract diagnosis, it is important to make lifestyle changes like quitting smoking and wearing sunglasses to protect against UV radiation, and it is important to vision your eye doctor regularly to monitor the progression of the cataract.
 However, PSCs require more aggressive approaches, and they may lead to surgery faster than other types of cataracts.